VitRod/VitRod/README.md

  ![Habitica Achievement](https://pbs.twimg.com/media/FxD2bAbXwAIHkri?format=png&name=900x900)

+- "Relax.
+Your rumination, analysis, worry, and need to control the future are robbing you of the current moment.
+Yes, there is a time for preparation, but continually thinking of the future guarantees you'll never enjoy in the present." / "Exerting more effort doesn't help if you're on the wrong trajectory.
+Working harder on the wrong thing just wastes more time.
+Learning more from a biased source will lead you further from the truth.
+Doubling down on a toxic relationship only sets you up for more headaches.
+Before you try harder, make sure you are walking a path that leads where you want to go."

 - "Two of my rules for life:1.
 The person who has the most fun wins.
 2. The climb is the fun part."/ "Your reputation is your most important asset.
 It precedes you before you walk into the room and lingers long after the work is done." / "Big wins tend to be accompanied by some combination of bigger decisions, more uncertainty, and greater risk.
 If you want to play at a higher level, you need to be comfortable with greater swings of highs and lows: mentally, emotionally, financially.
 You can avoid the swings, but you might be forced to play at a lower level."